Existence of Kirillov-Reshetikhin crystals for near adjoint nodes in exceptional types: Proof of Theorem

-We shall prove Proposition~\ref{Prop:e2epw} by the induction on $\ell$.
-The case $\ell =1$ follows from Proposition~\ref{Prop:estimate} (1).
+for any $\bm{p} \in \Z_{\geq 0}^5$, and hence the induction begins.
 Throughout the rest of this section, fix $\ell \in \Z_{>0}$ and assume that~\eqref{eq:e2epw} holds for this $\ell$.
 Our goal is to prove~\eqref{eq:e2epw} with $\ell$ replaced by $\ell+1$, that is,

 From now on, we write

 for short (the right-hand side is defined in Lemma~\ref{Lem:coproduct_rule}).
 For any $\bm{p}\in \Z_{\geq 0}^5$ we have

 \begin{Lem} For $\bm{p}_1,\bm{p}_2 \in \Z_{\geq 0}^5$ with $\bm{p}_k=(p_{k1},\ldots,p_{k5})$, we have